 Corporate comedians from The Ivy League of Comedy who have appeared on the Late, Late Show with Craig Ferguson or James Cordon.
 Clean, hilarious and yet surprisingly affordable!
-Live or virtual.
+Live or virtual stand-up comedy.

 Ted has performed on David Letterman, Conan O’Brien, Jimmy Kimmel, Craig Ferguson, The View and two half-hour specials on Comedy Central.

 Ted has performed internationally in Jordan, Egypt, Kuwait, Hong Kong, South Korea, Singapore, Jakarta, England, Holland, Israel and Qatar.

 Ted has appeared on the television shows “Oz”, “Dr. Katz” and “Louie”.